Prommt

 85% Adoption Rate

-What started as an innovation became the default way dealerships send money.
+What started as a pilot became the default way dealerships send money.

 85% of transactions are now utilizing the Pay By Bank feature.